GuidoPenta/GuidoPenta/README.md

 ### This is your daily fortune cookie quote:

-> 🥠 He who laughs at himself never runs out of things to laugh at.
+> 🥠 No snowflake feels responsible in an avalanche.

 ### Our Tech Stack